daryllxd/lifelong-learning/social-skills/reddit-social-skills.md

 Everywhere you go, whether it be the bathroom or an important meeting, always walk like you're going somewhere important.
 When I started focusing on walking with purpose, at first it felt really stupid.
 Then, people started wanting to walk with me, for no real reason.

 I tried to imagine that I was carrying something really important, since I was usually carrying a book to class.
 I'd switch it up every once in a while to keep it feeling important. *Like one day I imagined I was on my way to turn in an essay I spent the last 3 weeks pouring my soul into.
 I know this essay is badass and the teacher is going to love it.
-You don't dump your heart into something like that and just shlop it onto the pile of other papers.
+You don't dump your heart into something like that and just slop it onto the pile of other papers.
 You place it down with pride.*

 The Book of the Five Rings.